FastifyResty/fastify-resty/docs/Dependency-Injection.md

 ## Injectable classes

-You are able to create injectable classes decorated with `@Service` or `@Model` decorators to be used inside your controllers or each other.
+You are able to create injectable classes decorated with `@Service` decorator to be used inside your controllers or each other.

 Example of `PostService` which has a method to generate random string: